-Kendall's work has been often described as a kind of three dimensional -wearable peice of art.
-Making her clients hair something of a cherished accessory.
+Kendall's work has been described as a three dimensional, wearable piece of art.
+In turn, making her clients hair something of a cherished accessory.
 Having always felt that way about her own hair, she now holds that same regard for each one of her clients.

 Phoenix native, Kendall Shira has spent 12 years working behind the chair but has become best known for her Editorial and Bridal hairstyling.
 "Historically driven movies have always stemmed the most inspiration for me."
 "When the hair in a film as well as in photography perfectly matches the era or timeframe, a major feeling is achieved."
 It's the thing I've focused on most when it came to mentoring my assistants- do your research when it comes to the correct technique and practice it until its second nature.